spaghettic0de/feedback-loop/README.md

 ## Contributing

-Cartesia is an open-source project and we welcome contributions!
+Loopy is an open-source project and we welcome contributions!
 Please feel free to submit a PR or open an issue if you have ideas for improvement.

 ## License